 Dean Koontz’ Watchers is one of the most charming, thrilling and entertaining best-selling books of the past 30 years and was turned into an unwatchable and offensive film.
 Bicentennial Man was turned into another Robin Williams embarrassment, whereas Issac Asimov’s novella is a subtle and brilliant examination on the meaning of humanity.

-But everyone once in a while, Hollywood takes a book and turns it into a masterpiece.
-Some are good books that benefited from a brilliant adaptation; others are pedestrian books that were actually improved by the filmmakers; and some are just bad and boring novels that somehow someone turned into a great move.
+But every once in a while, Hollywood takes a book and turns it into a masterpiece.
+Some are good books that benefited from a brilliant adaptation; others are pedestrian books that were actually improved by the filmmakers; and some are just bad and boring novels that someone somehow turned into a great move.

 Here is a list of movies that are MOVIES BETTER THAN THE BOOKS.
 And it is surprisingly longer than you would think.

 GOOD BOOK / GREAT MOVIE

 CHOCOLAT by Joanne Harris